dhwajraj/spark-twitter-named-entity/README.md

 # spark-twitter-named-entity

 This is a fast **named entity extraction** module which listens to twitter stream and utilizes Spark Streaming.

-For simplicity this project is listening to all user public stream and filtering based only on fortune 500 companies to get tweets related to corporates.
+For simplicity this project is listening to all user public tweet stream and filtering based only on fortune 500 companies to get tweets related to corporates.

 > Note: this does not perform recognition of named entities into classes like person, location or organization.